arthurborgesdev/mint/README.md

 # IP Geolocation API Test MVP

-- Spawn a single HTML with a button to show a user contact info when clicked and store the front end code on AWS S3 (simple react/preact app)
+- Spawn a single React functional component with a button to show a user contact info when clicked and store the front end code on AWS S3 (simple react/preact app)

 - Create a user with profile with a single product on AWS DynamoDB